 The Astronomy Calendar 2020 makes a lot of sense in this blog.
-You might remember from previous posts or Instagram Stories that I’m a bit obsessed with Sun and Moon.
+You might remember from previous posts or Instagram Stories that I’m obsessed with Sun and Moon.
 In fact, I already talked about my hunt for a Supermoon (and eclipse) here and here.

 So, here’s my Astronomy Calendar 2020.